Take a 1-min quiz to get a Wall Pilates Plan Male Female

 Breath Work

-If you find yourself holding your breath or gasping for air, you’re probably doing the exercise wrong.
+If you find yourself holding your breath or gasping for air, you’re probably doing the exercise too intensely.
 Take a break and focus on your breathing before continuing.

-The benefits of deep breathing go beyond Pilates; it’s a great way to reduce stress and improve your overall health.
+The benefits of deep breathing go beyond Pilates; it’s a great way to support your overall physical activity and help you feel more focused throughout the day.

 Core Engagement